boazbk/tcs/lec_03_computation.md

 ## Informally defining "basic operations" and "algorithms"

 [univnandonethm](){.ref} tells us that we can use applications of the single function $NAND$ to obtain $AND$, $OR$, $NOT$, and so by extension all the other functions that can be built up from them.
+So, if we wanted to decide on a "basic operation", we might as well choose $NAND$, as we'll get "for free" the three other operations $AND$, $OR$ and $NOT$.
-This suggests making $NAND$ our notion of a "basic operation", and hence coming up with the following definition of an "algorithm":
+This suggests  the following definition of an "algorithm":

 >__Semi-formal definition of an algorithm:__ An _algorithm_  consists of a sequence of steps of the form "store the NAND of variables `bar` and `blah` in variable `foo`".